Creating a website and waiting for business

 More than anything else, good content is the key to a high-ranking website.
 Write for people, use keywords at an appropriate ratio, and add quality, new content often.
 Make sure whatever you are writing is something people really want to read and that the information you provide is as accurate and precise as possible.
 If you have nothing else, having good content can push you up the Google ladder significantly.

 While we are on the subject of content, heres another tip for you.
 Google likes to see black text on a white page and it's rumored they penalize sites for strange fonts and wild colors.

 These tips on climbing the ladder on Google are by no means all inclusive.
 Thats why there are companies and specialist within companies that work full time on SEO.

 Its a never-ending process of insuring your place in line on search engines for a number of reasons.
 For example, Google has been known to change it's mind, and algorithms change as often as every few weeks.

 The bottom line is that you need to create a quality website and take good care of it.
 Nothing happens overnight.
 Seeing great results in search engine rankings takes time.
 Build your page correctly now and you'll be glad later.

 The last thing before I go.
-Credit for this article goes toward All Pro Roofing.
-They're an accomplished roofing company based in Guelph ON operating out of Ontario.
-The idea for this post came to me while speaking with Robert over there.
+Credit for this article goes toward Childrens Dental Healthcare.
+They're a capable pediatric dentist operating out of Ontario.
+The idea for this post came to me while speaking with someone over there.
 One thing led to another and we wound up discussing the subject at length.
-Anyway, check their webpage out at http://www.allproroofing.ca.
+Anyway, check their webpage out at http://childrensdentalhealthcare.com.
 That's all for now!